imteekay/frontend-challenges/recipe-selection-challenge/README.md

 - We provide you a custom hook, **useFetchMenu**, to simulate data fetching from a remote server.
 It is a simple timeout function that returns static JSON data.
 - This repository is based on create-react-app, you can use `yarn start` to run the application.
 - **Do not eject** the application.
-- Except for `/src/data/hellofreshBox.js`, feel free to **change any file, variable, or value** to achieve your solution.
+- Except for `/src/data/box.js`, feel free to **change any file, variable, or value** to achieve your solution.

-### OUR DEVELOPMENT VISION

-At Hellofresh we value the best experience for our users as well as our engineers when coding.
-We consider a good development process one that

-- considers people's disabilities and limitations
-- is well documented and has maintainability in mind
-- has a good version control and traceability
-- applies the best standards of javascript
-- considers today's performance requirements
-- is self protected and well tested
-- knows the standards of a theme library
-- applies functional programming to its best

-We hope you can share the same vision as we do, as well as showcase your own expertise and knowledge!
-As well as have fun coding this test!

 ## TASKS